isabella0428/Handcraft-Docker/README.md

 # Handcraft-Docker
-This repo is followed the instruction of "Implementing Docker by yourself"
+This repo follows the instructions of book "Implementing Docker by yourself".